lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000002</code>
     </p>

-This permission allows giving permissions to new addresses.
-This role-management enables the **authorization of new addresses** to interact with the ERC725Account.
-One would also need this permission to **add** a new _controller address_ to `AddressPermission[index]`.
+The `ADDCONTROLLER` permission enables to grant permissions to new addresses (controllers) that did not have any permissions before.
+This allows the addition of new controller addresses that can then interact with or use the linked ERC725Account.

+The `ADDCONTROLLER` permission is needed to:

+- Give a new address some permission by setting its permissions under `AddressPermissions:Permissions:<controller-address>`
+- Add a new controller address in the list of `AddressPermissions[index]` at a specific `index`.
+- Increase the length of the `AddressPermissions[]` Array length (to describe that a new controller address has been added).

 ![ADD Permissions](/img/standards/lsp6/lsp6-add-permissions.jpeg)